0ctobat/v2apidoc/source/index.md

 Parameter | Default | Description
 --------- | ------- | -----------
-vat_rate **optional** | Your setting value in Octobat | The VAT rate of this charge. eservice **optional** | Your setting value in Octobat | Will be treated if `:business_type` is filled to "B2C".
-This field helps Octobat to calculate the VAT rate of the charge.
+vat_rate **optional** | Your setting value in Octobat | The VAT rate of this charge. eservice **optional** | Your setting value in Octobat | Will be processed if :business_type equals to "B2C".
+This is a required Octobat field to compute the VAT rate for the transaction.

 ## Subscriptions